rsalesc/jude/README.md

 #### Webpack and Gulp

+This whole project uses ES6 features (some of them already supported by Node 7+).
+Though, transpiled code is proved to work better than native implementations of those features, so Babel is used here with Webpack.
+Webpack is both used by the back-end applications to generate transpiled bundles and by the front-end apps (admin and Vue app) to generate uglified, compressed bundles.
+If you change any Javascript code in this project, you will likely need to run one of the commands below.
+If you want to rebundle everything, don't hesitate to run `npm run build`, it will take 10s average.
+The `gulp` tasks still need to be run separately, though.
+It's highly recommended to run the `gulp` task BEFORE the `webpack` tasks.

+If you edit the css files (probably those on `public` folder) you will likely need to run the `gulp` command in the project's root directory to rebuild the css bundle.

-If you edit the `views` folder (or anything that is imported in those files), you will likely need to rebuild the `Vue` components.
-This can be acomplished by running `webpack` in the project's root directory.
+If you edit the `views` folder (or anything that is imported by those files), you will likely need to rebuild the `Vue` components to see the changes in local testing.
+This can be acomplished by running `npm run build-front` in the project's root directory.

-If you edit the `public/js/admin` folder or anything that is imported by those files, you will need to run `webpack` inside this folder.
+If you edit the `public/js/admin` folder or anything that is imported by those files, you will need to run `npm run build-admin` to see the changes in local testing.
 This will rebuild the `ng-admin` scripts.

+If you edit the `judge` folder or anything that is imported by those, you will likely need to rebuild the judge bundle running `npm run build-judge` to see the changes locally.

-If you edit the css files (probably those on `public` folder) you will likely need to run the `gulp` command in the project's root directory to rebuild the css bundle.
+If you edit anything used in the express app (almost everything is :)), you will likely need to run `npm run build-index` to see the changes locally.
+This will rebundle the express app.

-You can install these tools and make them globally available (as shown above) by running `npm install -g gulp webpack`.
+You can install these tools and make them globally available (as shown above) by running `npm install -g gulp webpack`, or you can install them locally as well.

 ## Host Installation [DEPRECATED FOR NOW]